Zilliqa/ZIP/zips/zip-16.md

 ## Motivation

 Verification is important for trustless decentralised protocol.
-While verifying upon full state is not always possible since the storage could be huge for some light weight usage.
+Verifying the full state may not always possible since the storage cost could be huge for some light weight usage such as light client.
 With Merkle Proof, a user can request with a state root (which can be easily fetched from a specific TxBlock header), and an account address, to get the data they are interested with to be verified offline.

 ## Specification